Of No Use: Ars Gratia Artis

 Ars Gratia Artis: art for art’s sake.

-There was a guy named Matthew Arnold (always be wary of people with two first names) believed that literature and poetry could do the moral work that religion was increasingly failing to do.
+There was a guy named Matthew Arnold (always be wary of people with two first names) who believed that literature and poetry could do the moral work that religion was increasingly failing to do.
 He, along with most of the elites, thought that if you exposed enough people to “the best that has been thought and said” society would become more refined and more ethical.

-Artists back then, the great writers and painters and thinkers, were praised specifically for what their work did to readers.
+Artists back then, the great writers and painters and thinkers, were praised specifically for what their work DID to readers.
 How it stirred conscience, how it made you more sympathetic to the poor or more alert to social injustice.
 Those were the KPIs they had to work with.

 The unsurprising ending to this story is that you’ve probably never heard of Matthew Arnold unless you have a very specific kind of arts degree.
 Meanwhile, Oscar Wilde’s work survived everything.
-People quote him constantly and often don’t know they’re doing it.
-“Be yourself, everyone else is already taken” has inspired more Instagram selfie captions than he could have possibly imagined.
+People quote him constantly and often don’t know they’re doing it: Be yourself, everyone else is already taken.
+He has inspired more Instagram selfie captions than he could have possibly imagined.

 Uselessness has extraordinary lasting power.
 Being boring is a far more effective way to disappear from history than being scandalous.